 Danielle comes to Red Fox Literary after a successful stint at Foreword Literary where she sold Julie Falatko’s highly anticipated picture book Snappsy the Alligator (Did Not Ask to Be in This Book) in a pre-empt to Viking Children’s Books.

 (L to R) Danielle, Emma Ledbetter of Simon & Schuster, author Teresa Fannin, and agents Stephen Barr and Sarah Davies at SCBWI Carolinas conference

 “There is something magical about working with children’s books,” says Smith who still cherishes the time she’s able to read with her own two children each day.

-As the latest addition to Red Fox Literary, Smith will be looking to further expand on the sterling reputation she's built within the children’s trade publishing world.
+Smith will be looking to further expand on the sterling reputation she's built within the children’s trade publishing world.
 Her client list includes both authors and illustrators working in genres from board books to picture books to young adult novels.

 Stephanie started her publishing career in 2004 at Walker Books Ltd. in London, where she sold foreign language rights.
 Working in a design-led company with legendary artists such as Helen Oxenbury and Lucy Cousins sparked her love of illustration, while her sales role gave her an international perspective on children’s publishing.

 In 2011, Stephanie moved back home to the United States, where she joined Peachtree Publishers as an editor.
 During her four years there, she acquired fiction and non fiction picture books, middle grade, and young adult titles.
 Her acquisitions received such honors as YALSA Best Fiction for Young Adults, Bank Street Best Children’s Books of the Year, Parents’ Choice Awards, and numerous starred reviews from major trade magazines.